uweschmitt/emzed/website/getting_started.rst

 ------------------------------------

-Like a Linux command line *eMZed* has the concept of a *working directory*, this is where the editor opens new files, and where scripts are started from if you use the *IPython shell*.
+Like a Linux command line *eMZed* has the concept of a *working directory*, this is the location where the editor opens new files, and where scripts are started when using the *IPython* shell.

 .. figure:: emzed_working_dir.png